PuneetSSandhu/Onion-Routing-DEMO/README.md

 Of course it did!
 We expected this!
 Due to time constraints we were unable to set up all the error checking and proper port handling when unexpected behaviour or erros occur.

-Just close all nodes and try again from the beginning.
+Just close all nodes and try again from the beginning using different ports.

 # Onion-Routing-DEMO
 A demo of onion routing principals.